mmikowski/powercss/README.md

 3. Define a **cascade** which includes an ordered list of **vsheets**.
    This is very much like traditional CSS development where we link to static stylesheet files in an HTML document.

+PowerCSS puts high priority on data integrity.
+This means that it **never changes our data.** If we provide an array or object as an argument to a PowerCSS, it is **copied** instead of referenced, and we can use it again without fear of it being modified by PowerCSS at some later time.
+For the inverse reason, PowerCSS **does not return pointers to its data**.
+Instead we can get snapshots from PowerCSS data using `_getAssetJson_` and a few other methods.

+Let's now walk through a basic implementation of PowerCSS.

 ### 1. Create `pcss._ex001_.html` file
 Let's create an HTML file named `pcss._ex001_.html` to illustrate